 Oak is a really popular choice.
-Oakwood is an ideal choice for a more contemporary room because it’s a more plain board.
+Oakwood is an ideal choice for a more contemporary room because it’s a plain board.
 A select grade has fewer knots.
 In addition, oak wood is quite hardy, withstanding scratches and dings much better than other woods.
 On the other hand, if you are aiming for a modern farmhouse look, the number one grade would be the one to pick because it has one to two knots per board thus giving it that warm and rustic farmhouse character.
 You could also choose fur or pine.
-Both are soft wood species that will show dings and scratches easily.
+Both are softwood species that will show dings and scratches easily.
 Maybe you want to be able to see the character of the wood and you want to be able to see the scratches and dings which seem to be “in” right now as evidenced in the ability to purchase distressed boards.

 Another thing to consider is the top finish.

-Hardwood flooring changes constantly and in the last 20 years, and there have been some big improvements in the finishes.
+Hardwood flooring changes constantly and in the last 20 years, there have been some big improvements in the finishes.
 Water-based finishes eliminate many of the drawbacks of other finishes while still providing durability.
-High-quality water-based and UV products have lower V.O.C.’s which greatly reduce smells.
+High-quality water-based and UV products have lower V.O.C.’s which greatly reduces smells.
 V.O.C.s can be harmful to your health and flooring finishes can gas off for 60 days while UV and water-based products generally only gas off for 2-36 hours.
 The lifespan is also improved lasting up to 5-8 years.